-Think of it as an all-in-one tool for business success, workforce planning and operations management.
+Think of it as an all-in-one tool for business success, workforce planning, organisational development and operations management.
 It’s really that handy—if you know exactly what you’re doing, that is.

 In this guide, we’ll walk you through how to break down and map your capabilities (and exactly why you should), plus how to create an implementation plan for successful capability mapping in your organisation.

 A capability map looks at what an organisation does and can do in terms of expertise, knowledge, behaviours and processes.
 It’s a visual outline of the current capabilities an organisation possesses and the capabilities that should be prioritised in order to reach a desired future state.

 Let’s have a quick reminder of what a capability is.

 - They describe what, not how your business works.